On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Nonlinear Control Algorithms

 \subsection{Iterative Differential Dynamic Programming}

-A Differential Dynamic Programming (DDP) approach considers computing approximate solutions of~\eqref{eq:discrete_pb} around the current iterate by dynamic programming using approximations of the dynamics and the costs.
+The IDDP algorithm is an instance of a Differential Dynamic Programming (DDP) approach.
+A DDP approach considers computing approximate solutions of~\eqref{eq:discrete_pb} around the current iterate by dynamic programming using approximations of the dynamics and the costs.
 We refer the reader to, e.g.,~\cite{jacobson1970differential,tassa2012synthesis, roulet2021techreport} for a detailed presentation.
-The original DDP approach uses quadratic approximations of the dynamics~\cite{jacobson1970differential}.
-Here, we focus on the implementation using linear approximations of the dynamics and quadratic approximations of the costs as used in, e.g.,~\cite{tassa2012synthesis}.
-In this case, a DDP approach amounts to computing the same policies $\pi_t$ as an ILQR algorithm but rolling-out the policies along the original dynamics rather than the linearized ones~\cite{roulet2021techreport}.
+The original DDP approach uses quadratic approximations of the dynamics~\citep{jacobson1970differential}.
+Here, we focus on the implementation using linear approximations of the dynamics and quadratic approximations of the costs as used by, e.g.,~\cite{tassa2012synthesis}.
+In this case, a DDP approach amounts to computing the same policies $\pi_t$ as an ILQR algorithm but rolling-out the policies along the original dynamics rather than the linearized ones.